Bay of Bengal: Fisheries overexploitation

-Fisheries production in the Bay of Bengal is six million tonnes per year, more than seven percent of the world's catch.
+Fisheries production in the Bay of Bengal is 6,000,000 tonnes per year, more than 7% of the world's catch.
 The major transboundary issues relating to shared fisheries are: a decline in the overall availability of fish resources; changes in species composition of catches; the high proportion of juvenile fish in the catch; and changes in marine biodiversity, especially through loss of vulnerable and endangered species.
 The transboundary nature of these issues are: that many fish stocks are shared between BOBLME countries through the transboundary migration of fish, or larvae.
 Fishing overlaps national jurisdictions, both legally and illegally – overcapacity and overfishing in one location forces a migration of fishers and vessels to other locations.
 All countries (to a greater or lesser degree) are experiencing difficulties in implementing fisheries management, especially the ecosystem approach to fisheries.
 Bay of Bengal countries contribute significantly to the global problem of loss of vulnerable and endangered species.

-The main causes of the issues are: open access to fishing grounds; Government emphasis on increasing fish catches; inappropriate government subsidies provided to fishers; increasing fishing effort, especially from trawlers and purse seiners; high consumer demand for fish, including for seed and fishmeal for aquaculture; ineffective fisheries management; and illegal and destructive fishing.
+The main causes of the issues are: open access to fishing grounds; government emphasis on increasing fish catches; inappropriate government subsidies provided to fishers; increasing fishing effort, especially from trawlers and purse seiners; high consumer demand for fish, including for seed and fishmeal for aquaculture; ineffective fisheries management; and illegal and destructive fishing.

 Marine habitats degradation

 The Bay of Bengal is an area of high biodiversity, with many endangered and vulnerable species.
 The major transboundary issues relating to habitats are: the loss and degradation of mangrove habitats; degradation of coral reefs; and the loss of, and damage to, seagrasses.
 The transboundary nature of these major issues are: that all three critical habitats occur in all BOBLME countries.
 Coastal development for several varying uses of the land and sea are common in all BOBLME countries.
 Trade in products from all the habitats is transboundary in nature.
 Climate change impacts are shared by all BOBLME countries.
 The main causes of the issues are: food security needs of the coastal poor; lack of coastal development plans; increasing trade in products from coastal habitats; coastal development and industrialization; ineffective marine protected areas and lack of enforcement; upstream development that affects water-flow; intensive upstream agricultural practices; and increasing tourism.